luhem7/dotfiles/README.md

 ## Useful applications
 - *Time Warror* A command line time tracking application.
 Available through homebrew for MacOS.
 [Website](https://timewarrior.net)
+- *lsd* A command line drop in replacement for ls that is more feature filled and colorful.

 ## Additional Notes
 - The .zshrc file requires a fair amount of manual installation of plugins.
 The first one being OMZ, and then the other plugins as well